WebOrigami/docs/src/content/framework/intro4.md

 Earlier you created a `greetings` graph that mapped the team members to a graph of greetings using a JavaScript function.
 You can also map the team members to HTML pages using your `person.ori` template.

-Create a new, empty file named:
+<span class="tutorialStep"></span> Create a new, empty file named:

 ```console
 team = map(teamByName, person.ori)
 ```

-If you now visit the `team` route in the served site, you'll be able to select a person's name to see a rudimentary HTML page for that person.
-The people data has been mapped to HTML.
+<span class="tutorialStep"></span> Visit the `team` route in the served site, and select a person's name to see a rudimentary HTML page for that person.

+You have transformed the people data into HTML.

 <div class="sideBySide">
   <figure>